French Christmas market

 Tuileries Gardens Christmas Market

 You’ll find over 100 wooden stalls to explore at Paris’ Tuileries Christmas Market.
-Held in a grand public garden located between the Louvre and the Place de la Concorde, it’s a really beautiful French Christmas market that combines classic food and gift stalls with the excitement of a family funfair.
+Held in a grand public garden between the Louvre and the Place de la Concorde, this beautiful market combines classic food and gift stalls with the buzz of a family funfair.

-Perfectly placed for visiting as part of a trip to the capital, it’s one of the most popular Christmas markets in Paris and offers a carnival-style atmosphere with roasted chestnut and raclette vendors nestled among thrill-seeking attractions.
-Kids will love racing around the central ice rink, while adults can enjoy a festive tipple or two at the Champagne igloo.
+Perfectly placed for a festive shop during your trip to the capital, it’s one of the most popular Christmas markets in Paris, offering a carnival-style atmosphere where the scent of roasted chestnut and sizzling raclette vendors mingles with the laughter of thrill-seekers.
+Kids will love gliding across the central ice rink, while adults can enjoy a festive tipple or two at the Champagne igloo.

 Strasbourg Market